 However, the two modes combined with the additional options, means the result speak for themselves.
 That said, you’d expect it to be superior, especially for its high price tag.

 And while on most robovac it’s best to empty the bin after every use, you could easily go months without even looking at the dustbin.
-This is a real bonus, especially given how much attention the Makita DRC200Z typically requires.
+This is a real bonus, especially given how much attention it typically requires!

 Be aware, it’s not designed for small homes or as a started robovac.
 If you have a small property, we’d recommend the Eufy RoboVac 11S as it more affordable, provides a detailed clean and is largely set and forget.

 Both of these tasks aren’t completed automatically, like the majority robovacs.
 Finally, you’ll have to empty the dustbin, but it’s unlikely you’ll ever completely fill it!

 That said, it cleans in a unique way using a combination of the 3 brushes and a 3-stage cleaning system.
 Its results are excellent and unlike a human, it’s happy to vacuum the same spot over and over again.